campbellcole/punchcard/README.md

 - "1h 30m" -> add 1h 30m to the current time
 - "1h 30m ago" -> subtract 1h 30m from the current time

-The `in` prefix is optional.
-By default, the offset is added to the current time.
+The `in` prefix is optional; by default, the offset is added to the current time.

 The offset is parsed by the `humantime` crate.
 It accepts a variety of formats.
 The suffixes do not have to be single letters, but they must be separated by whitespace.
 For example, you may use `1hours`, `1hour`, `1hr`, or `1h` to specify 1 hour.